Saroo Brierley Keynote—"Miracles Can Happen"

 The train took Brierley thousands of miles from his home, his mother, and his siblings.
 When he disembarked, he found himself in a busy rail station in Calcutta surrounded by throngs of commuting people who didn’t speak his native Hindi language and who didn’t seem to notice the small frightened boy in their midst.

-His adoptive parents, Sue and John Brierley met him for the first time at an airport in Australia and raised him as their own in Hobart, Tazmania.
-He grew up experiencing the Australian way of life, the culture, the food, and the language.
-Speaking of his relationship with his adoptive parents he said, “My parents were amazing people and I have such gratitude towards them.”
-He described his mother’s love for India, the food, spirituality, and culture, and praised his father as an “amazing businessman.”
+His adoptive parents, Sue and John Brierley, met him for the first time at an airport in Australia and raised him as their own in Hobart, Tazmania.
+He grew up experiencing the Australian way of life: the culture, the food, and the language.
+Speaking of his relationship with his adoptive parents, he said, “My parents were amazing people and I have such gratitude towards them.”
+He described his mother’s love for India: the people, the food, the spirituality, and culture; and praised his father as an “amazing businessman.”

 Soon thereafter, the local policemen alerted the media to Brierley’s story, and before long he was being contacted for interviews.
 The miracle of his reunion story began to be known far and wide.
 Brierley decided to write his story, a book he entitled A Long Way Home and in November of 2016 the award-winning movie, Lion, depicting his story was released.

 Brierley closed with the following words: “What is the success of my story and how did I do it?
-The massive love for my parents, my sister, my brothers, the fusion of integral elements of hope, determination, sheer grit, being fierce, is how I managed to do what I did.”
+The massive love for my parents, my sister, my brothers, the fusion of integral elements of hope, determination, sheer grit, being fierce—that's how I managed to do what I did.”